HRs rally Dodgers past Diamondbacks 4-3 in 11 to avoid sweep

 Both teams made several moves as major league rosters expanded.

-The Dodgers didn’t call up anyone from the minors despite the buzz over top prospect Gavin Lux, who is thriving at Triple-A Oklahoma City.
-They activated Striping, Freese and reliever Dylan Floro from the 10-day injured list.
+The Dodgers didn’t call up anyone from the minors Sunday, but after the game Roberts said they will bring up top prospect Gavin Lux from Triple-A Oklahoma City.
+Lux will be in Monday’s lineup and play second base, Roberts said.
+Striping, Freese and reliever Dylan Floro were activated from the 10-day injured list.

 Freese was lifted for a pinch-hitter, Matt Beaty, in the sixth.
 Floro worked a scoreless inning out of the bullpen.